Living in a motorhome full time has become an increasingly popular lifestyle choice, offering freedom, adventure, and simplicity.

 What Kinds of Supplies Does a Motorhome Need?

-- If you want to pack a lot of recreational gear and amenities, such as paddleboards, kite-surfing equipment, bicycles and a portable washing machine, you will have to carefully consider everything else that you bring, as these will take up a lot of the allotted weight and space.
+- If you want to pack a lot of recreational gear and amenities, such as paddleboards, surfing equipment and bicycles, you will have to carefully consider everything else that you bring, as these will take up a lot of the allotted weight that you have for your gross vehicle weight and space.

-- Always go for clever motorhome storage as this will give you more power in organizing and utilizing every inch of limited space you have, keeping in mind that your needs will change the longer you are on the road, learning more about what you and your motorhome needs to function smoothly and properly.
+- Always go for clever motorhome storage as this will give you more power in organising and utilising every inch of limited space you have, keeping in mind that your needs will change the longer you are on the road, learning more about what you and your motorhome needs to function smoothly and properly.

 - Also consider how you will be getting about for small tasks, such as stopping into town for a city tour or shopping.
 If your motorhome is parked at a permanent or long-term spot, it will be a hassle to move it every time you need to go into town for a bottle of milk.
 Consider bringing a secondary tow-car, scooter, motorbike, e-bike or pedal bike.